cogentcore/go-webgpu/README.md

 # go-webgpu

 Go bindings for [`wgpu-native`](https://github.com/gfx-rs/wgpu-native), a cross-platform, safe, graphics api.
 It runs natively on vulkan, metal, d3d12 and opengles.
-It also comes with web (js) support based on https://github.com/mokiat/wasmgpu.
+It also comes with web (JS) support based on https://github.com/mokiat/wasmgpu.

 For more info check:
 - [webgpu](https://gpuweb.github.io/gpuweb/)